Mouse brain - normal - green neurons red astrocytessmaller.jpg

 Orr lab position: Senior Postdoctoral Fellow

-Current position: Senior scientist, Cytora Stem
+Current position: Head of preclinical research, Cytora Stem

 DSC_0466.jpg